1. Insights

 “We often see that workers are promoted from more entry-level manufacturing roles into quality control roles.
 A quality assurance job in manufacturing is a great path for upward mobility within a manufacturing environment,”

-“Manufacturing experience within the industry in which you are seeking a position is always helpful — especially in highly regulated industries.
-It’s helpful for workers to gain critical knowledge and experience working within industry regulations whether it be GMP environments, ISO environments, cleanroom environments etc.”
+“Manufacturing experience within the industry where you're seeking a position is always helpful, especially in highly regulated environments.
+It’s important for workers to gain knowledge of industry-specific standards like GMP, ISO, or cleanroom protocols.”

 There are plenty of quality control assurance jobs in manufacturing and more are on the horizon.
 The best thing to do if you’re interested in a manufacturing quality control career is to find a field that interests you.